Breadan/speakAR/README.md

 Welcome!

-This is the official repository for the SpeakAR iOS app development, currently private... so you shouldn't be seeing this unless you're either:
+This is a repository for the SpeakAR iOS app development, currently open...

 Contributors: <br />
     - DannyJay2001 <br />
     - Breadn

-        ~Bread&Dan Creations